 Don’t worry.
-In this make-believe scenario, the existence of social decorum is not of a concern.
+In this make-believe scenario, the existence of social decorum is not of concern.

-Since I’m extremely nice (my words, not necessarily yours), I will gladly oblige and share my baby expense numbers.
+Since I’m incredibly nice (my words, not necessarily yours), I will gladly oblige and share my baby expense numbers.

 Before my pregnancy, we had an inkling of the cost associated with child-rearing.
 Nearly everybody who actually knows what’s what on r/financialindependence proclaims that having babies significantly delays FIRE plans (among other life plans), but we were determined to not let money influence our reproductive choices.

 As my son’s due date was approaching, we improvised and bought everything we thought we’d need to bring a baby home.
 Budgets be damned!

 For the purpose of this blog post, I dusted off the good ol’ calculator and tallied up all of our child-related expenses thus far – not counting taxes or shipping costs to keep things straightforward – the results … shocked me.